ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 ## Verifying that your app is running
 {: #verify-starterkit}

+After your app is built and deployed, you can view the app's URL to make sure that it's running.

+### Apps that are deployed to a Kubernetes cluster
+{: #view-kube-app-starterkit}

-After your app is built and deployed, you can view the app's URL in either the Delivery Pipeline or the command line.
+For apps that are deployed to a Kubernetes cluster, you can view the app's URL in either the Delivery Pipeline or the command line.

 1. On the App details page, click **View toolchain**.
 1. From your DevOps toolchain, click **Delivery Pipeline**, and then select **Deploy Stage**.